-A recent study, published in Scientific Reports, aimed to detect low blood glucose levels in healthy individuals.
-With the help of the latest artificial intelligence techniques such as deep learning, this technology can automatically detect hypoglycemia from a few heartbeats of raw ECG signals.
+A recent study, published in Scientific Reports, detected low blood sugar in healthy individuals.
+With the help of the latest in artificial intelligence, a non-invasive sensor technology can automatically detect hypoglycemia from a few heartbeats of ECG signals.

 AI can detect low-glucose levels via ECG without fingerprick test.
 (2020, January 13).
 Retrieved from https://www.eurekalert.org/pub_releases/2020-01/uow-acd011320.php